 @Join

 @Nullable

 public abstract PrivilegedUser getAdminInfo() throws FetchException;

+public abstract void setAdminInfo(PrivilegedUser pu);

 }

 '''

 In this next example, a Shipment type is defined, which has a many-to-one relationship with a user.
 If the Shipment references the user with the same "userID" property, natural joins can be used.